xdit-project/xDiT/docs/developer/adding_models/adding_model_usp_text_replica.md

 ## 4. Adapting Positional Embeddings for Parallelism in CogVideoX

-In most DiT models, the previously discussed modifications suffice.
-However, CogVideoX introduces an extra layer of complexity by incorporating positional embeddings into the video sequence before it enters the initial transformer block.
-This functionality is implemented within the transformer.patch_embed object.
-Each GPU's subsequence requires a distinct positional embedding.
-To streamline this process, within the new forward function of transformer.patch_embed, performing the following steps:
+We need to modify the patch_embed function as in [previous tutorial](adding_model_usp.md#1-initialization).
+The new forward function performs the following steps:

 - Merge the text and image sequence by the `all_gather` operation to ensure every GPU obtains the complete text and image sequences;
 - Apply the original `transformer.patch_embed` operation to the entire sequence on each GPU; and
 - Segment the text and image sequences identically to before.

-In CogVideoX, the height and width of the embedded video sequence are halved compared to the original dimensions.
-Consequently, we can define the new patch embed function as follows.
+However, since the image sequence is partitioned but the text sequence is not. we only merge and segment the image sequence at the first and third step.

 ```python
 original_patch_embed_forward = transformer.patch_embed.forward